Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Method

 \section{Method}

 The framework of our SKD-STSTAN is illustrated in Fig. \ref{fig1}.
 Firstly, the onset and apex frames of ME sequences as well as the motionless and real optical flow images are fed into the motion magnification modules to obtain the amplified shape representation, which is discussed in detail in Section \ref{subsec3-1}.
 Then, the magnified apex frame representation is input into the static-spatial stream (S-stream) to obtain the contour and appearance information of the whole face.
 The representation of the magnified local blocks is input into the local-spatial stream (L-stream) for the local ME feature extraction.
-The efficient channel attention (ECA) module \cite{wang2020eca} used in the L-stream is introduced in Section \ref{subsec3-2}.
-The amplified optical flow maps are input into the dynamic-temporal stream (T-stream), and the temporal shift module (TSM) \cite{lin2019tsm} used in the T-stream is introduced in Section \ref{subsec3-3}.
+The efficient channel attention (ECA) module \citep{wang2020eca} used in the L-stream is introduced in Section \ref{subsec3-2}.
+The amplified optical flow maps are input into the dynamic-temporal stream (T-stream), and the temporal shift module (TSM) \citep{lin2019tsm} used in the T-stream is introduced in Section \ref{subsec3-3}.
 Finally, the outputs of three recognition streams are fused into a fully connected layer to get the classification results.
-Furthermore, we add multiple auxiliary classifiers (ACs) in the network, leveraging SKD to enable all blocks to fully learn the features of the training set, which is discussed in Section \ref{subsec3-4}.
+Furthermore, we add multiple auxiliary classifiers (ACs) in the network, leveraging SKD to enable

+all blocks to fully learn the features of the training set, which is discussed in Section \ref{subsec3-4}.